wjwwjww/tests_comp9900/README.md

-## Unit and Integration Test Documentation
+## Automated PlayMode Test Documentation

-Unit testing is done through Unity PlayMode tests covering all core molecule reactions.
-All the test files are located in Assets/Tests/.
-In addition to unit testing, we rigorously did integration and end-to-end testing by manually running the sandbox through our VR headset, testing all combinations of molecules, placements, stress testing, etc, from early development to the current production-ready stage.
-Making sure that what our end user will receive is of quality.

-Unity PlayMode tests made it so that we can spawn molecules, move them, all automated with scripts.
-The molecules’ positions, movements, and inputs are the exact same every time.
-We just need to monitor to see if the correct reaction happens.
+The automated suite contains 33 Unity PlayMode tests under `Assets/Tests/PlayMode/`.
+These tests cover reaction behaviour, negative cases, chemistry UI and quiz interactions, reaction video controls, workspace clearing, and performance safeguard logic.

+The reaction tests spawn and move objects using repeatable positions, timings, and inputs.
+The UI tests invoke the same Unity `Button.onClick` events used by the application.
+Manual end-to-end testing on Meta Quest 3 remains necessary for hand tracking, controller/ray interaction, mixed-reality placement, visual readability, and device performance.

+### Running the automated tests

+1. Open the project with Unity 6000.3.10f1.
+2. Open `Window > General > Test Runner`.
+3. Select the `PlayMode` tab.
+4. Select `3900-Project` and choose `Run All`.
+5. Confirm that all 33 tests pass, then use `Export Results` to save the XML evidence used for submission.

+The suite currently requires the Unity Editor because test helpers load project prefabs and video assets through `UnityEditor.AssetDatabase`.

+### CaramelisationPlayModeTests.cs

+Tests heat-driven sugar caramelisation and reaction feedback.

+- `SugarInHeatZone_CreatesCaramelAndRaisesReactionEvent` - Sugar in a heat zone creates caramel, removes the sugar, and raises the caramelisation event.

 ### EmulsifierReactionPlayModeTests.cs

-#### Tests that emulsifier molecules correctly bind to the right partners.
+Tests that emulsifier molecules correctly bind to the right partners.

 - EmulsifierHydrophilicAttached - A water molecule snaps onto the hydrophilic end of an emulsifier